phetdam/market_research/README.md

  * __data_transform:__ Contains functions for performing transformations on data in a pandas DataFrame, for example taking the natural log of values in a column while ignoring values that are NaN values or outside of the natural log function's domain.
  * __fast_plot:__ Simple and flexible wrapper around matplotlib.plot().
 Motivated by a need to quickly graph time series or two-dimensional data while also having a few customization options available.

+### math

+Directory containing some of my own informal mathematical work.
+Any errors present are wholly my own.

 ### options